C-Carroll/C-Carroll/README.md

 ![vscode](https://img.shields.io/badge/VSCode-0078D4?style=for-the-badge&logo=visual%20studio%20code&logoColor=white)

 For me 2024 is a big year of oppurtunity.
-A few things ive been trying to do is
+A few things I've been trying to do is
 1. Travel
 2. Watch more movies
 3. Learn more!!